subbyte/recliner/README.md

 Object recognition is not enough.
 Finding the smallest contour works for the full Sun/Moon, but it does not help to align the partial Sun/Moon.
 All photos should be aligned at the center of the full/partial Sun/Moon.
 The only solution is to embed the knowledge into the program that the object it tries to recognize is part of a circle.
 The program should try to match the full/partial edge of a circle, and derive the center and radius of the circle.

-Even assuming the contrast of the photo is good and the program can recognize a circle based on part of its edge, the program may find two circles in the instance of a solar eclipse -- one for the Sun (yellow region) and one for the Moon (blackout region).
+Assuming the contrast of the photo is good and the program can recognize circles based on the edge, there is still a second challenge: the program probably finds two circles in the instance of a solar eclipse -- one for the Sun (yellow region) and one for the Moon (blackout region).
 We need to tell the program to only return the one we need.

 ### The Magic Employed by recliner